manesec/maketoolkit/README.md

 # Warning

 This is **BETA** version, which mean it need to very unstable, also still updating.
-If you find a bug just feel free to submit the issue, you need to update before to use.
+If you find a bug just feel free to submit the issue, you may need to update before to use.

 ## Base Installation

-This command only install `mkt` command, not any search db or tools, you can install it manualy by using `mkt db install` or `mkt install` command.
+This command only install `mkt` command, not any search db or tools, but you can install it manualy by using `mkt db install` or `mkt install` command.

 ```bash
 git clone https://github.com/manesec/maketoolkit.git